bharatmicrosystems/gcp-terraform/dev/kubernetes/README.md

-# kubernetes
-## Setting up a multi-master highly available kubernetes Cluster
+# Setting up a multi-master Highly Available Kubernetes Cluster
-This repository contains terraform templates which would spin up infrastucte required for having a multi master kubernetes cluster.
+This repository contains terraform templates which would spin up infrastructure required for having a multi master kubernetes cluster.

-## Setup the infrastucture
+## Setup the infrastructure

 Specifications
-3 master nodes master01 master02 master_03 on 3 zones of us-central1 region
+3 master nodes master01 master02 master03 on 3 DCs for HA

-1 worker node node01 on 1 zone of us-central1 region
+1 worker node node01 on one DC.
+You may need to add multiple nodes in that case just follow the same steps as the one worker node and the setup should work fine.

 1 nginx load balancer to load balance the master api servers and also the nginx ingress controllers running on worker nodes

+If you choose to use the terraform templates for creating the environment on google cloud platform follow the steps below.
+If you are running on-premise you would need to provision the infrastructure yourself.

+Ensure that all nodes can talk to each other on the internal ip on all ports.
 ```
 cd dev/kubernetes
 cp terraform.tfvars.example terraform.tfvars